dpedu/docker-znc/README.md

 The channel information is private, nginx is configured with HTTP basic authentication; the password is prompted for during setup.

+Individual channel statistic files can be made public by symlinking each, for example, to /home/znc/pisg/output/.pub/mychannel.html, which is public at http://server-ip/pub/mychannel.html.
+Directory listing for /pub/ is disabled.

 TODO
 ====